 Create an Assignment With Differentiated Prompts

-1. Click 'My Assignments' and find the assignment you’d like to edit.
+Click 'My Assignments' and click the assignment you’d like to edit.

 Note: If you don't have an assignment, follow these directions: Create an Assignment or Customize an Existing Assignment.

-9. If your assignment has an extended response section, you can choose to add sentence starters to the student response area.
-You can also opt to change the section to a Writable organizer or an uploaded Google Doc organizer.
+If your assignment has an extended response section, you can choose to add sentence starters to the student response area.
+You can also opt to add a Google Doc organizer.

 Sentence starters will show as pre-populated text to guide students.